 “I admired Russell so much and wanted to join Scouts because of him, but we had no idea where to start,” Slade says.

 At a community pool one summer, den leader Ray Cardillo talked to Slade’s father about Cub Scouting and invited the family to join Pack 706 in Reisterstown, Md.
 Slade joined that fall as a Webelos and later crossed over into Troop 143.
 He went to every meeting and every campout.
-For his Eagle Scout project, he rebuilt an amphitheater at a county park, replacing bench tops, upgrading the fire pit and leveling a staircase.
+For his Eagle Scout project, he led a team that rebuilt an amphitheater at a county park, replacing bench tops, upgrading the fire pit and leveling a staircase.

 “I chose this project because the site was often used to teach outdoor classes as well as hang out, act out skits and eat s’mores,” Slade says.
 “I was worried all the work would be done by me, my brother and my dad, and I wasn’t feeling great at this time.
 But when the day came, almost my whole troop came to help me complete my project.”